Colorado River Compact | Colorado Water Law | Waterkeeper

 Infrastructure and Operations

 The mighty Colorado was once wild, variable, and dynamic; but colossal dams have turned the entire Colorado River system into a regulated water transportation system.
-Allocating federal funds towards water projects inevitably requires legislation, and three notable laws drive federal water projects and who benefits from the storage.
+Allocating federal funds towards water projects inevitably requires legislation, and three notable Colorado water laws drive federal water projects and who benefits from the storage.

 The Boulder Canyon Act was the first major piece of infrastructure legislation passed in the Colorado River Basin in 1928.
 The Act authorized what is now Hoover Dam, as well as the All-American Canal, which sends water to the Imperial Valley of southern California for agriculture.
 California lobbyists, and the power of California at the federal level pushed the Act through, setting the stage for California’s power over the Colorado River.
 Further, setting a precedent for large-scale dams elsewhere in the Basin.